choguun/minecraft-fevm/README.md

 * Smart Contract on FEVM
 * IPFS Storage by lighthouse.storage
-* Game on Web by WebGL
+* Web-based game by WebGL

 ### How it works:
 ![How it works](/howitwork.png "How it works")